The concept of vigilante justice is as old as the hills. Older even than Facebook, hard as that may be for the younger generation to imagine.

 Instead of a posse being rounded up to track down a bandit, these days people can simply sit in front of their computers then sit back and let the social media world go to work.

-Such is the power and reach of the internet, it's becoming more common for business owners to post images of alleged shoplifters to shame or scare them into coming forward or return stolen goods.
+Such is the power and reach of the internet, it's becoming more common for business owners to post images of alleged shoplifters to shame or scare them into coming forward or returning stolen goods.
 And presumably, to also deter other potential thieves.
-It's a tactic the New Zealand police also employ when trying to identify or track down offenders.
+It's a tactic the New Zealand police also employ when trying to identify or track down alleged offenders.

 AdvertisementAdvertise with NZME.

 For business owners, particularly of small to medium-sized businesses, losses from shoplifters can have a big impact on their bottom line.

 So taking matters into their own hands is understandable, especially when they get results, but business owners do need to think before they click.